MaryAnnN28/MaryAnnN28/README.md

 • [**Twitter**](https://twitter.com/MaryAnnN28) &nbsp;
 <br/>

 My name is **Mary Ann Navarrete** and I am a full-stack software engineer.
-I'm from the Washington, DC metro area and recently graduated from Flatiron School's full-immersive software engineering bootcamp in March 2021.
+I'm from the Washington, DC metro area and graduated from Flatiron School's full-immersive software engineering bootcamp in March 2021.
 <br/>
 <br/>
 I come from 15 yrs of sales & marketing leadership experience in the hospitality & travel industry, and am excited to elevate my customer service, sales and leadership skills, along with my programming knowledge to new heights.
 I love building solution-driven software can help people gain more effectiveness and efficiency, as well as making a positive impact in the community.